momentum-mod/docs/content/docs/guide/map_submission/map_zoning.md

 ## Safe Height
-Player needs to stand **at or below** the safe height to be able to start the run.
+The player needs to stand **at or below** the safe height to be able to prime the timer before starting.
 This setting is generally only relevant to **Surf** and **Bhop**, other modes use **Full Height** by default.
 {{<hint warning>}}